 I feel like I went in pretty optimistic.
 About four minutes after I got to pre-op, when they did a urine pregnancy test, it came back positive.

 Then I was like, “That’s not good.”
-They had to do some bloodwork and they were trying to convince me that I was pregnant and I knew very well that there was zero chance of being pregnant.
+They had to do some blood work.
+They were trying to convince me that I was pregnant, and I knew very well that there was zero chance of being pregnant.

 I knew that that was not a good sign.
 You don’t have a positive pregnancy test.
 A tumor can cause a positive pregnancy test.
 That’s when I started having the, “Oh, no. This is not a good situation.”

 I was going to have the cyst removed.
 My doctor and I talked at length on what the plan was, and I had to go into it positive.

 I knew that I had to go into it with my head on straight, so I had told my doctor, “We’re going to go in.
 We’re going to remove the right ovary.
 We’re going to do the cyst.
 Then we’ll make a plan from there.”

 I was not willing to sign consent to have a hysterectomy.
 I wanted kids still.
 I hadn’t had kids.
 I was very much trying to control what I could control, and he was very much trying to lay out the facts of things.

 The doctor finally said, “Okay, we’ll do surgery,” because he was still concerned about this positive pregnancy test.